derekoneil/ContainerNativeDevelopmentWithOKE/workshops/container-native-development/LabGuide200-Linux.md

 - In the shell that is displayed, **paste** the following command and press **Enter**.

-  **NOTE:** You may need to use ctrl-shift-v to paste.
+  **NOTE:** For windows you will need to use ctrl-shift-v to paste.
 Alternatively, you can use the mouse-driven browser menu to paste the command.

   `curl -s http://$HOSTNAME:8080/statictweets | head -c 100`